What is Crypto Forensics?

 Cryptocurrency Forensics and Investigations

 As worldwide demand for cryptocurrency grows, financial institutions and businesses that embrace it will eventually have needs to understand, trace, and determine where, when, how, and by whom cryptocurrency was fraudulently exploited, abused, or outright stolen.
-With their unique skillsets experienced forensic accountants and digital forensic examiners are uniquely qualified to recover and trace crypto assets and conduct thorough investigations that provide clarity for clients and their trial lawyers.
+With their unique skillsets experienced forensic accountants and digital forensic experts are uniquely qualified to recover crypto assets and track coins thorough investigations that provide clarity for clients and their trial lawyers.

-As part of digital forensic investigations, digital or electronic devices like computers, smartphones, hardware wallets, or other devices must be forensically imaged to collect crypto evidence as part of an examination.
+As part of digital forensic investigations, digital or electronic devices like computers, smartphones, hardware wallets, or other devices must be forensically imaged to recover crypto evidence as part of an investigation.

-Digital forensic examiners are ready to detect, extract, and analyze cryptocurrency artifacts in mobile device and computer forensic investigations using open source and commercial tools.
+Digital forensic experts are ready to detect, extract, and analyze cryptocurrency artifacts in mobile device and computer forensic investigations using open source and commercial tools.
 They find hidden cryptocurrency wallet files in memory and on disk, and know how to recover an encrypted crypto wallet.
-Examiners are skilled in recovering and analyzing cryptocurrency hardware, often called cold storage.
+Crypto forensics experts are skilled in recovering cryptocurrency from hardware wallets, often called cold storage.
 They know how to extract private and public keys and how to legally collect a custodian’s crypto wallet.

 Common Crypto Investigations and Goals

-Common investigations for which forensic accountants and digital forensic examiners are engaged in 2023 include:
+Common investigations for which forensic accountants and digital forensic experts are engaged in 2023 include:

-- Probate of Trusts and Estates (Recover Assets)
+- Probate of Trusts and Estates (Recover Crypto Assets)